Archive for the 'sound' Category

 Many song versions are made by not very popular singers or groups, but sometimes there are well-known artists that decide to make their contribution.
 Oops!
 But what a contribution sometimes!
 It’s like a photocopy.

 I think that versions must add something to the original piece.
 It’s not a matter of respect to the original, but a question of being creative.
-I remember when, for example, Nirvana was going to version the great David Bowie’s “The man who sold the world”; I expected a new powerful song, but Read the rest of this article »
+I remember when, for example, Nirvana was going to version the great David Bowie’s “The man who sold the world”; I expected a new powerful song, but Continue reading To be or not to be: that is the version

 Hitting the city

 A gang of highly professional thieves is committing a series of robberies… An assassin performs his very own nightly tour de force… Two anti-vice detectives pursue the typical delinquent.
 While looking forward to seeing on screen Miami Vice´s cinematographic version, both “Heat” and “Collateral” offer us a characteristic mark of Michael Mann´s work as a director, which is not in the detective stories but in his way of portraying the city.
-In fact, these two movies Read the rest of this article »
+In fact, these two movies Continue reading Hitting the city

 Cars: Afterthoughts